VARIoT IoT vulnerabilities database

 DESCRIPTION:

-compromise a user's system.
+malicious people to compromise a vulnerable system.

 SOLUTION: